mcer12/Nick2-Nixie-Clock/README.md

 # Nick2-Nixie-Clock
 Nixie clocks based on ESP8266 and NTP, easily flashable (NodeMCU style) and super slim

+**!!!
+This project involves high voltage, make this at your own risk !!!**

 **IN-16 version:**
 Schematic, gerber and BOM and 3D model of cover are included.